NotADucc/osrs-hiscores-scrape/README.md

 | `--account-type`  | Yes      | Account type it should pull from       |

 # Logging
-A logger is used to report progress.
+A logger (and progressbar) is used to report progress.
 A "done" message is logged once processing is complete.